 The model quantifies government savings by calculating the probability at each education level that individuals will have poor health, commit crimes, or claim welfare and unemployment benefits.
 Deriving the probabilities involves assembling data from a variety of studies and surveys analyzing the correlation between education and health, crime, and income assistance at the national and state level.
-For example, 41.7% of incarcerated individuals have educational attainment of less than high school, 47% are high school graduates, 7.8% have educational attainment of some college, and 3.5% an associate degree or above.
-Combining these data, we spread the probabilities across the education ladder and multiply the marginal differences by the number of students who achieved CHEs at each step.
+We spread the probabilities across the education ladder and multiply the marginal differences by the number of students who achieved CHEs at each step.
 The sum of these marginal differences counts as the upper bound measure of the number of students who, due to the education they received at the colleges, will not have poor health, commit crimes, or demand income assistance.
-We dampen these results by the ability bias adjustment discussed earlier in the student perspective section and in Appendix 6 to account for factors (besides
+We dampen these results by the ability bias adjustment discussed earlier in the student perspective section and in Appendix 6 to account for factors (besides education) that influence individual behavior.
+We then multiply the marginal effects of education times the associated costs of health, crime, and income